Numerical Ocean Modeling

 Note

-This book is currently being written for a CS 185C Special Topics Course at San José State University.
-It is a work in progress and will continue to be updated through Spring 2025.
+This book is currently being updated for a graduate-level course at the Moss Landing Marine Labs, San José State University.
+It is a work in progress and will continue to be updated through Fall 2025 and beyond.
 If you have any feedback or constructive suggestions, feel free to submit an issue on the Github repository for this book.

 This book is for people new to ocean modeling although it will hopefully also serve as a convenient reference for those who have been at it for a while.
 People with an introductory background in coding, some knowledge of calculus, and an understanding of Earth science topics will be most suited to leverage these resources.